erincones/bigfib/README.md

 # Big Fibonacci

 Calculates Fibonacci numbers with arbitrary precision.
-Fast Doubling is used as Fibonacci alforithm which is explanied by [Chun-Min Chang], and Karatsuba algoritm for multiplication inspired by the [Vladimir Petrigo] implementation for big numbers.
+Fast doubling is used as Fibonacci alforithm which is explanied by [Chun-Min Chang], and Karatsuba algoritm for multiplication inspired by the [Vladimir Petrigo] implementation for big numbers.